 - Open the case (printed lettering up) and remove the Teslameter FM 302. - Take the desired probe, connect to Teslameter FM 302 and screw. - Connect the USB port of the Teslameter FM 302 (see section 6.3.1.18 USB Interface) and the USB port of the PC with a USB cord. - At the AS-NTP 0,6 probe unscrew and remove the protective cap.
-At the AS-NTP-Flex probe and AS-NTP-Hot-05 probe careful draw of the protective cap. - Switch the instrument ON with the power switch on the left hand side (see section 6.3.1.4 Power Switch). - Set the desired parameters with the keys of the keypad or the USB commands.
-Especially set the appropriate measuring range with key "gain" (see section 6.3.1.9 Key "gain" Measuring Range and measuring mode DC or AC/RMS with key "DC AC" (see section 6.3.1.8 Key "DC AC" Measuring Mode. - The magnetic field can now be measured with the probe.
+At the AS-NTP-Flex probe and AS-NTP-Hot-05 probe careful draw of the protective cap. - Switch the instrument ON with the power switch on the left hand side (see section 6.3.1.4 Power Switch). - Insert the probe into the zero chamber and the offset compensation can be performed by pressing the "zero" key (see section 6.3.1.7 Offset Compensation).